Tantrāloka

-Tantrāloka (तन्त्रालोक) is the masterwork of Abhinavagupta, a writer and philosopher of the Kashmir Shaivism school of Hindu philosophy.
+Tantrāloka (तन्त्रालोक) is a treatise of Abhinavagupta, a writer and philosopher of the Kashmir Shaivism school of Hindu philosophy.

 Overview

 The work contains the synthesis of the 64 monistic āgamas and the different schools of tantra.
 It discussed both ritualistic and philosophic aspects in 37 chapters; the first chapter contains the essential teachings in condensed form.
 On account of its size and scope it is considered an encyclopedia of the nondual school of Hindu tantra.
+A more abridged and concise version of the Tantrāloka, also written by Abhinavagupta, is the Tantrasāra.